Flood: Protections against floods and associated hazards

+Flood management

+Flood management examples

+In many countries around the world, waterways prone to floods are often carefully managed.
+Defenses such as detention basins, levees, bunds, reservoirs, and weirs are used to prevent waterways from overflowing their banks.
+When these defenses fail, emergency measures such as sandbags or portable inflatable tubes are often used to try to stem flooding.
+Coastal flooding has been addressed in portions of Europe and the Americas with coastal defenses, such as sea walls, beach nourishment, and barrier islands.

+In the riparian zone near rivers and streams, erosion control measures can be taken to try to slow down or reverse the natural forces that cause many waterways to meander over long periods of time.
+Flood controls, such as dams, can be built and maintained over time to try to reduce the occurrence and severity of floods as well.
+In the United States, the U.S. Army Corps of Engineers maintains a network of such flood control dams.

+In areas prone to urban flooding, one solution is the repair and expansion of human-made sewer systems and stormwater infrastructure.
+Another strategy is to reduce impervious surfaces in streets, parking lots and buildings through natural drainage channels, porous paving, and wetlands (collectively known as green infrastructure or sustainable urban drainage systems (SUDS)).
+Areas identified as flood-prone can be converted into parks and playgrounds that can tolerate occasional flooding.
+Ordinances can be adopted to require developers to retain stormwater on site and require buildings to be elevated, protected by floodwalls and levees, or designed to withstand temporary inundation.
+Property owners can also invest in solutions themselves, such as re-landscaping their property to take the flow of water away from their building and installing rain barrels, sump pumps, and check valves.

 Flood safety planning

 In the United States, the National Weather Service gives out the advice "Turn Around, Don't Drown" for floods; that is, it recommends that people get out of the area of a flood, rather than trying to cross it.
 At the most basic level, the best defense against floods is to seek higher ground for high-value uses while balancing the foreseeable risks with the benefits of occupying flood hazard zones.
 Critical community-safety facilities, such as hospitals, emergency-operations centers, and police, fire, and rescue services, should be built in areas least at risk of flooding.
 Structures, such as bridges, that must unavoidably be in flood hazard areas should be designed to withstand flooding.
 Areas most at risk for flooding could be put to valuable uses that could be abandoned temporarily as people retreat to safer areas when a flood is imminent.

 Planning for flood safety involves many aspects of analysis and engineering, including: